 Additionally, in some cases, individual policies will not be required due to other existing insurances or certain lifestyles.
 When paying for a portion of a claim out-of-pocket, it is called a deductible.

 Some other things to consider:

-Before slashing your premium, consider how much money you can pay out in the event of an accident.
-High deductibles might not seem like a bad idea at first, but it can end up costing you more in the event of an accident.
+Before slashing your premium, consider how much money you can payout in the event of an accident.
+High deductibles might not seem like a bad idea at first, but they can end up costing you more in the event of an accident.

 There are some discounts for certain groups of drivers, e.g., for people over 65 years of age.

 Some policies cover multiple cars or give a discount for devices that reduce the risk and extent of injuries, such as placing a speed monitoring box in your car.